-The government managed to balance public budgets quite successfully during the review period.
+The government managed to balance public budgets quite successfully during the financially turbulent years after 2008.
 Declining taxes were accompanied with spending cuts and privatization.
 Hence, the tax revenue has been sufficient so far, with the loss in revenue balanced by spending reductions.
-Nevertheless, spending cuts and the ongoing privatization efforts are a topic of the public debate.
+More recently budget deficits have increased somewhat, so much so that the surplus goal has not been attained for the last couple of fiscal years.

 Tax policy is less of a factor in national competitiveness today than it was 10 to 15 years ago when economists pointed to the high income tax levels as a major impediment to the competitiveness of Swedish businesses.
-Today, the Swedish tax levels are almost at par with those of its main competitors.
+Today, Swedish tax levels are almost at par with those of its main competitors.
 In fact, taxation of business is comparatively low, which should increase its competitiveness in global markets.